gazbert/bxbot/README.md

 The Trading Engine will only send 1 thread through your Trading Strategy; you do not have to code for concurrency.

-The project Javadoc will be useful too.
-It can be found in the `./strategy-api/target/apidocs` and `./trading-api/target/apidocs` folders after running the Maven build - see the _Build Guide_ section.

 ##### Making Trades
 You use the [`TradingApi`](./bxbot-trading-api/src/main/java/com/gazbert/bxbot/trading/api/TradingApi.java) to make trades etc. The API is passed to your Trading Strategy implementation `init` method when the bot starts up.